particle-iot/docs/src/content/guide/getting-started/intro.md

 - Go through _Getting Started_
 - Review _Tools and Features_
 - Search _[the community](http://community.particle.io)_ for cool examples and advice relevant to your exact project
-- Check out _How to Build a Product_ for final advice
+- Check out _How to Build a Product_ for final advice on the production stage.

 Ready to get started?
 Click the arrow to the right of the screen to read on.